 HARMFUL PRACTICES

 Level 1 Level 2 Level 3 Level 4

-There are no concerns that the child is at risk of witchcraft.
-Suspicion child is exposed to issues of spirit possession or witchcraft. spirit possession or witchcraft.
+There are no concerns that the child is at risk of witchcraft. · · spirit possession or witchcraft.
 Disclosure from child about spirit possession or witchcraft, parental view that child is believed to be possessed.

-EXTREMISM & RADICALISATION Level 1 Level 2 Level 3 Level 4 Child and family's activities are legal with no links to proscribed organisations Child makes reference to own and family ideologies.
+EXTREMISM & RADICALISATION Level 1 Level 2 Level 3 Level 4 Child and family's activities are legal with no links to proscribed organisations family ideologies.
 The child expresses sympathy for ideologies closely linked to violent extremism but is open to other views or loses interest quickly.
 Child and family have indirect links to proscribed organisations.
 The child expresses beliefs that extreme violence should be used against people who disrespect their beliefs and values.
 The child supports people travelling to conflict zones for extremist/ violent purposes or with intent to join terrorist groups The child expresses a generalised non- specific intent to go themselves.
 Child, family and friends have strong links / are members of proscribed organisations.
-Child doesn't express support for extreme views or is too young to express such views themselves.
-Child makes reference to own and family extreme views.
-A child is known to live with an adult or older child who has extreme views.
+Child doesn't express support for extreme views or is too young to express such views themselves. family extreme views. older child who has extreme views.
 Child may inadvertently view extremist imagery.
 A child is sent extreme imagery / taken to demonstrations or marches where violent, extremist and/or age inappropriate imagery or language is used.
 The child/carers/ close family members / friends are members of prescribed organisations, promoting the actions of violent extremists and/or saying that they will carry out violence in support of extremist views including child circulating violent extremist images.